 As a manager, you’re aware that it’s important to give employees everyday recognition, praise, and feedback.
 You’ll do a better job of effectively delivering this recognition, however, if you understand the reasons behind it.
-Here are three primary effects you’ll experience from building employee recognition into your daily workplace culture:
+Here are three primary effects you’ll experience from celebrating employee milestones and building recognition into your daily workplace culture:

 - Better morale: Acknowledging the hard work and dedication that employees invest in your company is a good way to give them “a sense of ownership and belonging,” according to HR Council.
 They’re more likely to have the motivation to go above and beyond on the next project if they know their efforts will be noticed.